-K2 has a finite life of 15 years, which can be extended by the Board of Directors of K2 by two successive terms each of one year.
+K2 has a finite life of 15 years ending in 2020, which can be extended by the Board of Directors of K2 by two successive terms each of one year.
 Class A and Class B shares are redeemable at the option of K2.
-As determined in the Extra Ordinary General Body meeting of June 2013, the shareholders had voted for and agreed that the entire Class A and B share portfolio shall be redeemed by 30 September 2016.
-The Board has not received any indication from K2 on exercising its option for redemption of these shares.
+As determined in the extraordinary general meeting of June 2013, the shareholders had voted for and agreed arrangements which contemplated a complete realisation of the assets of K2 by 30 September 2016.
+The Board has determined in its deliberations that it is in the interests of the Company to seek a formal shareholder approval for an extension of investment management agreement at K2 level beyond 30 September 2016, in order to seek to achieve maximum value from the realisation of its remaining assets, and has resolved to call the annual general meeting of the Company on 14 September 2016.